taurr/embedded-template-rs/application/README.md

 > NOTE: The `.cargo` folder holds the configuration needed for `cargo` to run the `xtask` commands.

 > NOTE: `.vscode` holds task and launch configuration for use inside [vscode].
+>
+> ⚠️ `launch.json` contains a few settings that must be changed manually in order for the integration to function correctly.

 #### Crates